CodeAndManage888/CodeAndManage888/README.md

 <p>
 Hello, I'm Erick.
-As a devoted learner with a passion for solving challenges through programming and management skills, I thrive on exploring the world of technology.
+As a devoted learner with a passion for solving challenges through programming and design thinking, I thrive on exploring the world of technology.
 My interests span from the latest Raspberry Pi creations to groundbreaking advancements in artificial intelligence or quantum computing.
 Though not a specialist in any one area, I'm an eager admirer of human resourcefulness.
 </p>

 <ul>